Blizzard 2013: Snow, Sinking Boats and Cookies

 The Saving the Day Part

-Meanwhile, Tom was out taking pictures and ran across a boat was sinking.
+Meanwhile, Tom was out taking pictures and ran across a sinking boat.
 When the power went out and the heater quit working, the float switch froze and the bilge pump didn’t come on.
 Tom helped the owner bail for hours.

 boat sinking in snow